‘One Piece’ Manga Chapter 852: Sanji Reveals Pudding’s Evil Nature And Plans To Reiju While Luffy Races To Fight Big Mom’s Army After Jinbei’s Successful Rescue Mission [Spoilers]

 Meanwhile, Luffy is seen battling dozens of Big Mom’s henchmen and soldiers with a renewed vigor despite feeling very hungry.
 Since he made a promise that he won’t eat unless Sanji prepares something for him, Luffy continues to stay hungry, and the aggression born from hunger is apparent in his crazed attacks.

 In the previous chapter, Carrot and Chopper had begun to understand how Brulee’s Magic Mirror World works, but haven’t located the entire Straw Hats gang currently scattered across the Whole Cake Chateau.
-Meanwhile, Pedro was facing his nemesis, Baron Tamago, in of the courtyards, and Brook was bravely confronting Charlotte Linlin herself.
+Meanwhile, Pedro was facing his nemesis, Baron Tamago, in the courtyards, and Brook was bravely confronting Charlotte Linlin herself.

 Mangaka Oda confirmed at the end of Chapter 852 that One Piece manga Chapter 853 will be delayed.
 Hence fans of the manga will have to wait to see if the Straw Hats members are able to win their individual battles, before uniting and escaping the Whole Cake Island.